Mregussek/MAREngine-docs/references/classes-ecs/entity.rst

 Entity
 ======

 The entity is a general purpose object.
 It only consists of a unique id (uint32_t, which can found at :ref:`entt::entity<class_entt_entity>` ).
-Every entity is container, where some
+Every entity is a container, where
 :ref:`components<ecs_Components>` can be attached.
 Entities are the base of all objects, that can be found in the scene.

 .. warning::